srikanthreddy-2910/VirtualATM/README.md

-🏦 VirtualATM – Full Stack ATM Simulator
+🏦 VirtualATM – Full-Stack ATM Simulator

-A production-grade Virtual ATM system built with React, Node.js, Express, and MySQL, designed to simulate a real-world ATM with secure banking operations, session handling, audit logging, cash denomination management, and concurrency control.
+A production-grade Virtual ATM System built using React, Node.js, Express, and MySQL, designed to simulate how a real-world ATM network works — including secure authentication, session control, audit logging, cash management, and transaction safety.

+This is not a CRUD demo.
-This project replicates how an actual ATM works — from card insertion → PIN validation → session creation → transactions → audit trails → auto logout — using enterprise-level backend design and a ATM-style frontend.
+It replicates how an actual ATM operates — from card insertion → PIN verification → session creation → transactions → audit trails → auto-logout.

-🚀 Features
+🚀 Key Features
 🔐 Security & Authentication

 Encrypted PIN storage